ground-creative/fluidphp-user-auth-api-helper/README.md

 ### Using the api wrapper

-The api wrapper is a convenient way to make the calls from js directly.<br />
+The api wrapper is a convenient way to make the calls from js directly, as it can set the session variables directly.<br />
 To call the api wrapper u can use any request library
 ```
 $app = \App::option('app');